Skip to content

 Terminal window

 Capabilities that need API keys or configuration can read from environment variables.
-Set them in a .env file in your agent directory:
+You can set these in your docker-compose.yml or in a .env file that Docker Compose loads automatically.

 .env